skilled-reflection/skilled-reflection.github.io/c12-words.md

 increasing focus and time for GOALs.

-Bad words keep CHUD expensive, and are a major culprit of wasted time.
+Bad words keep CHUD expensive, and waste time.

-The COST of an individual word is tiny, but we say tens of thousands per day.
+The COST of an individual word is tiny, but we say tens of thousands per day (Levelt).
 Reading, thinking, saying, and writing a word perpetuates that word's IDEA over others, either moving you toward a GOAL, or your HABIT.

 ### Plans
-Do not use a word that is more of a Lie say the truth or be quiet.
+Do not use a word that is more of a Lie. say the truth or be quiet.
 Use words for decisions, not emotions.
 Use to facilitate your life PLAN.